MarkizPlateau/around_the_world_readme/README.md

 ### 🔗 **[Check out the deployed version here](https://around-the-world-frontend.vercel.app)**

+"MVP" is finished, I will be adding more features on an ongoing basis, you can read more at [website - About Project](https://around-the-world-frontend.vercel.app/about-project)

 ## About This Project
 This project is a web application built with **Next.js**, utilizing **NextAuth** for authentication, **Apollo Client** to manage GraphQL queries and mutations, and **Strapi** as a headless CMS powered by **PostgreSQL**.
 The UI is designed with **Chakra UI**, ensuring a responsive and accessible user experience.